Cheap (and Free) Valentine's Day Ideas

 Romance is in the air — and so are the ads for expensive jewelry and flower arrangements.
 It may seem like you have to break the bank to show you care, but how much money you spend often isn't as important as the time you spend together.

 Sometimes the most meaningful gifts don’t fit in a box.
-Rather than racking up your credit card bill, consider making a gift such as a music mix or a video slideshow featuring photos of the two of you.
-Write a poem or make a home made dinner.
+Rather than racking up your credit card bill, consider keeping things budget-friendly by making a gift such as a music mix or a video slideshow featuring photos of the two of you.
+Write a poem or make a homemade dinner.
 Start a tradition of doing an activity together — such as ice skating, bowling, or just going for a romantic walk.
 What better way to show your love than by spending time together?

 Have a Heart to Heart

 It might not sound romantic at first, but Valentine’s Day could be the perfect time to discuss your financial future.
 Why not use the time when you are gazing into each other’s eyes over a candlelight dinner to discuss what motivates you?
 What is your vision for the next year, the next five years or the rest of your lives?
 Do you want to travel?
 Buy a house?
 Pay down your debt?
 Then use these goals to create a financial road map for achieving your dreams together.

 No matter how you choose to celebrate, be sure to check your budget before making any big purchases or committing to expensive activities.
 It’s fun to splurge — if you have the money to spare.
 If you do not have a budget, begin by comparing your income to your debts and expenses.
 Then start setting your saving goals.
 You may find that the most romantic thing you can do for your partner is to have a budget-friendly celebration so you can save for your future together.